-Description: In this course, Students will review the fundamental marketing principles associated with creating a marketing plan.
+Description: Marketing Plans for Activity Managers (Short Version - no assignments) Students will review the fundamental marketing principles associated with creating a marketing plan.
 Students will explore marketing principles, terminology, and the roles and responsibilities for marketing your program.
-Students will also take a broad look at what sections you need to include in an Family and MWR marketing plan.
-In all, you will gain a better understanding of marketing and how it applies to your "Family and MWR world."
+Students will also take a broad look at what sections you need to include in a Family and MWR marketing plan.
+Students will gain a better understanding of marketing and how it applies to their "Family and MWR world."